-Keynote speaker Rhea Boyd, MD, MPH, chief medical officer of San Diego 211, will discuss the connections between race and health.
+Keynote speaker Rhea Boyd, MD, MPH, chief medical officer of 2-1-1 San Diego, will discuss the connections between race and health.
 Participants will learn a framework for addressing racism within health care organizations, gain tools for assessing efforts to address systemic racism to improve health, and explore how efforts to address social needs that impact health can more intentionally also address racism.

 This CIN partner meeting will focus on the following objectives: